Gui-JVale/cs-core/docs/software-architecture/management-and-gorvernance.md

 ## Implementing

-During the implementation phase of a project, the project manager and archigtect have a series of decisions to make.
+During the implementation phase of a project, the project manager and architect have a series of decisions to make.

 ### Tradeoffs